Andrettin/Wyrmsun/readme.txt

 - Building a Dock is now necessary for fishing and for attacking provinces through water.
 - Added Orkney province off the coast of Scotland.

+* Heroes
+- Thoroughly reworked the hero code.
+Heroes are now saved in the "heroes.lua" file instead of "preferences.lua".

 * Quests
 - The Caverns of Flame quest (Dwarf) now gives 2 technology points instead of 1.